Drama

 KS3

-Drama is taught in double lessons on a carousel.
+Drama is taught in double lessons on a rotation.
 Pupils complete four 6 week modules, alternating between two teachers.

 Year 7